 Best background checking site for driving records

 The dilemma most people face is which background checking site to choose.
 There are so many sites out there and they all claim to be the best around.
 But not all of them can turn up comprehensive details of your driving records.
 That’s why we have been testing all the top background checking sites to see which is the best to use to get full details of your own driving history.
-The results are now in and there are our top three recommended sites:
+The results are now in and there are our top two recommended sites:

 TruthFinder is another site with an impressive record of delivering accurate results.
 As the names suggests, TruthFinder gets to the truth every time, even if you enter inaccurate or incomplete data.
 The speed of the Truthfinder searches is a little inconsistent but their final reports are first class and both the desktop dashboard and mobile apps are also very good.
 There is also a great support service on a 24/7 toll-free number which is a real bonus.